 We read every night - or rather, we read my child's phonics/literacy homework with him/her.
 Do we really need to do more?

-While homework may be perceived by your child as a chore, reading together should be seen as a fun activity that you both want to do together.
+While homework may be perceived by your child as a chore, reading together can be seen as a fun activity that you both enjoy doing together.

 Reading is something you can do anytime, anywhere - whether it's on the bus to school, waiting at the dentist or while dinner is cooking.
-Try incorporating reading into different parts of the day.
-It doesn't always have to be part of the night-time routine.
+You could try incorporating reading into different parts of the day.
+It doesn't always have to be part of a night-time routine.

 My children don't enjoy the books I read as a child.
 Where can I find recommendations for new books?